loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 - What do you do when you feel low energy or unmotivated?

-- What obstacles are you encountering right now?
+- What are your most significant accomplishments since we last met?

 <!-- end of questions -->
 ### Key Updates 🔑